wpilibsuite/frc-docs/source/docs/software/vscode-overview/vscode-basics.rst

 |WPILib Commands|

-The WPILib extension provides the FRC specific functionality related to creating projects and project components, building and downloading code to the roboRIO and more.
+The WPILib extension provides the FRC\ |reg| specific functionality related to creating projects and project components, building and downloading code to the roboRIO and more.
 You can access the WPILib commands one of two ways:

 - By typing "WPILib" into the Command Palette
 - By clicking on the WPILib icon in the top right of most windows.
 This will open the Command Palette with "WPILib" pre-entered